olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 So after starting the organization node, and joining organization-partners the same blockchain-upgrade procedure need to be executed.

-Another way is to start the ./org-start-node.sh script with the parameter
+(To be tested) Another way is to start the ./org-start-node.sh script with the parameter of new chaincode version, e.g:
+    `./org-start-node.sh 2.0`